Nooberieno/DnD-Homebrew/Gojo's Guide to Cursing/subclasses/Heavenly Restricted Fighter.md

 At 3rd level, you forgo all forms of magic and supernatural power in exchange for unparalleled physical attributes.

 _if you multiclass in this class and a spellcasting class, you can choose to reinvest your levels into a non spellcasting class, if you decide to keep your levels in a spellcasting class accepting this Martial Archetype means that if you try to cast a spell it **will automatically fail**.
+Warlocks and Clerics communication with their patron or deity will become hazy.
 If your race grants spells or cantrips you lose access to them, instead you may increase your Strength, Constitution or Dexterity by 1 even above 20_

 You gain the following benefits: